 But the upper echelons of charming are not “either/or” but are both pleasant and attractive.

 Attractive can be, and often is, sexually attractive.
-But not necessarily: charming is social seduction, not necessarily sexual seduction.
-Thus old, fat and ugly people can also all be charming.
+But charm does not imply sexual attraction.
+An old lady can be attractively charming.
+Charming is social seduction, not necessarily sexual seduction.
+Thus, even sexually unatractive people can also still be charming.

 Traits of Charming

 The traits of a highly charming personality are a mix of social skills, high personal value and warmth: